-This delicious and easy soup starts with canned navy beans and comes together with leftover cooked ham and carrots for a quick and hearty soup.
+This delicious and easy ham and bean soup starts with canned navy beans and comes together with leftover cooked ham and carrots for a quick and hearty soup.

 This is one of my favourite hearty soups.
 No need to wait for left-over Easter ham.
 Buy a little ham steak to cut up and enjoy it any time!